 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.

-If sleeping in Turin Airport does not appeal to you, there are hotels near the airport:
+If sleeping in Turin Airport does not appeal to you, there are sleep pods inside the airport and nearby hotels within a short driving distance:

 - Jet Hotel – (2km from the airport) Airport shuttle (Taxi) is available to/from the airport (must be pre-booked through the hotel). » Check Rates